Explore London with a mindful photo walk in December and find a festive mix of glittering lights, decorated windows, & Christmas markets!

-You can wander down quiet passageways, get up close and personal with details, and use your senses to explore.
+You can meander quiet passageways, get up close and personal with the details, and use your senses to explore.

-There are certainly opportunities to roam year-round in London.
+Undoubtedly there are atmospheric opportunities to roam year-round in London.
 Whether you take a summer urban wander in Shoreditch or a winter nature walk in Richmond Park.

 But, London in December is something special…

 It’s an ideal time to immerse your senses in a mindful photo walk.